jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 At the constructor level, we are setting up the initial animation values, which will modify the styles of our DOM references.
 The timeline only plays when the component mounts.

-When the element gets unmounted, we’ll clean the DOM state and actions by terminating any ongoing animation with the `kill()` method supplied by the `Timeline` instance.
+When the element gets unmounted, we'll clean the DOM state and actions by terminating any ongoing animation with the `kill()` method supplied by the `Timeline` instance.

-We’ll turn our focus to the input after the timeline has completed.
+We'll turn our focus to the input after the timeline has completed.

 ## Rule of thumb for refs usage

-After knowing how refs work, it’s easy to use them where they’re not needed.
+After knowing how refs work, it's easy to use them where they're not needed.

-There’s more than one way to achieve the same thing inside a React component, so it’s easy to fall into an anti-pattern.
+There's more than one way to achieve the same thing inside a React component, so it's easy to fall into an anti-pattern.

-My rule when it comes to ref usage is this: You need to imperatively call a function for a behavior React doesn’t allow you to control.
+My rule when it comes to ref usage is this: You need to imperatively call a function for a behavior React doesn't allow you to control.

 A simpler way to put it would be this: You need to call a function, and that function has no association with a React method or artifact.

-Let’s explore an anti-pattern that I’ve seen repeatedly in articles and even in interviews.
+Let's explore an anti-pattern that I've seen repeatedly in articles and even in interviews.

 ```js
 import React, { createRef } from 'react';